ZhoutaoBi/Ros-lidar-location/README.md

 other folders are not used.

 ## 2、GitHub\Ros-lidar-location\catkin_ws\src\lsn10p
-This folder is about the basic configuration of radar
+This folder is about the basic configuration of Lidar

 ## 3、GitHub\Ros-lidar-location\catkin_ws\src\topic_example
 This folder is about the